findmypast/lar-carabiner/README.md

 laravel4-carabiner
 ==============

-A port of CI Carabiner Asset Management by @tonydewan for laravel 4
+A port of CI Carabiner Asset Management by @tonydewan for Laravel 4.

 ### Installation

 The recommended way to install Carabiner is through composer.

 ## Step 1